onosproject/sdran-in-a-box/docs/Installation_RANSim_FBAH.md

 # Installation with RAN-Simulator and Facebook-AirHop xAPP
 This document covers how to install ONOS RIC services with RAN-Simulator and Facebook-Airhop xAPP.
-With this option, RiaB will deploy ONOS RIC services including ONOS-KPIMON-V2 (KPM 2.0 supported) together with RAN-Simulator and Facebook-AirHop xAPP.
+With this option, RiaB will deploy ONOS RIC services including ONOS-KPIMON (KPM 2.0 supported) together with RAN-Simulator and Facebook-AirHop xAPP.

 ## Clone this repository
 To begin with, clone this repository: